cblearn/cblearn/docs/install.rst

 If you want to make changes to the code or documentation, you should first download the repository and install the project in developer mode with developer dependencies.
-This way, changes in the code are directly considered without the need of re-installation.
+This way, changes in the code are directly considered without the need for re-installation.

 .. code-block:: bash